 Sandhan Valley Trek time Is around 5 hours which includes rappelling and crossing pool of water and deep gorges and one of its kinds of lifetime experience which you feel at end of the trek.

 The best way from Mumbai to get to Sandhan Valley is to take a Central Railway train bound for Kasara.
-The train journey takes around about 2 hours, 40 minutes.
+The train journey takes around about two hours, 40 minutes.
 It is advisable to check the railway time-table in advance about trains going to Kasara.
 Another choice would be to take a train to Igatpuri however Kasara would be a preferable option as there are plenty of local trains to choose from as compared to Igatpuri where only outbound train are available.

 The skies above Sandhan valley are darkest in Maharashtra and offers imposing view of the heavens above thus making it an ideal place for photography and astronomy.
 The skies are absolutely free of stray city light or vehicle lights lighting up the sky or causing a halo.
 The skies are ideal for time lapse or long exposure photography and for Astronomy.
 A good telescope, binoculars and DSLR camera are thus necessary for pursuing interests in astronomy or photography.
 A new moon night is thus an ideal time to camp under the darkest skies.